rdehaggart1/sceneVisibilityInSLAM/README.md

 ./build_ros.sh
 ```

-Once this has completed, restart your terminal again and run:
+Once this has completed, restart your terminal again and run the following to verify that the ORB_SLAM2_SVE package is now available to ROS:

 ```
 rospack list
 ```

-to verify that the ORB_SLAM2_SVE package is now available to ROS

 ## Getting Datasets
 Once you have this repository on your machine and the modified SLAM algorithm(s), you will need some data from the Malaga and MidAir datasets to run the code on